Child Care & Development Contractor Landing Page

 The CDSS is contracting with the Foundation for Community Colleges (FoundationCCC) to send out the stipend funding to APPs and child care centers.

-If your organization is eligible for stipend funding, you will be receiving an email from CDSS with detailed instructions about how to access this funding.
+If your organization is eligible for stipend funding, you should have received an email from CDSS with detailed instructions about how to access this funding.

 If you are a child care provider, please visit our child care provider stipend webpage for more information about the stipends.